 Visit the CANM Museum and Visitor’s Center

-Start your trip at the Anasazi Heritage Center to discover the past through artifacts, microscopes, a loom and other hands-on experiences.
+Start your trip at the Canyons of the Ancients Visitor Center and Museum to discover the past through artifacts, microscopes, a loom and other hands-on experiences.
 The Canyons of the Ancients was once populated by the Ancestral Puebloan people, also known as the Anasazi, as well as other Native American cultures.
 The museum explains the heritage and way of life for the Ancestral Puebloan culture from the Native American and archeological perspectives.

 Explore Kivas at the Lowry Pueblo